Mood

 How serious a problem is bipolar disorder?

-The Stanley Bipolar Foundation Network, which admittedly gets the sickest patients in its clinics, recently released this data: 85.1 percent had been hospitalized in the past, on average three times.
+The Stanley Bipolar Foundation Network, which admittedly gets the sickest patients in its clinics, in the early 2000's released this data: 85.1 percent had been hospitalized in the past, on average three times.
 The rate of suicide attempts was 50.3 percent.
 A third were currently married, another third single, and the rest were separated, divorced, or widowed.
 Despite the fact that approximately 90 percent had high school diplomas and a third had completed college, almost 65 percent were unemployed and 40 percent were on welfare or disability.
 According to Mark Bauer MD of Brown University, speaking at a conference in 2001, thirty to 50 percent of bipolar patients remain chronically ill.

 That's pretty depressing news.